Support for Patients using Commercial or Private Insurance

 Janssen CarePath Savings Program for RISPERDAL CONSTA®

 Eligible patients using commercial insurance to pay for their medication can save on their out-of-pocket costs for RISPERDAL CONSTA®.
 Depending on their health insurance plan, savings may apply toward co-pay, co-insurance, or deductible.
 Eligible patients pay $10 per dose with a $5,500 maximum program benefit per calendar year or 26 doses, whichever comes first.
 Not valid for patients using Medicare, Medicaid, or other government-funded programs to pay for their medications.
 Terms expire at the end of each calendar year and may change.
 There is no income requirement.
 Program does not cover the cost to give patients their injections.
 See full eligibility requirements.
-If you meet these eligibility requirements, click here to get a Savings Program card for use at a pharmacy or physician's office.

 Get your eligible patients started today: